Journey Of A Thousand Miles Begins With One Tyre Check

 - Check the coolant, fluids and oil levels.

-- Plan your route, refuelling, rests and overnight stops.
+- Plan your route, refueling, rests and overnight stops.

 - Never transport flammable liquid in the vehicle.
-Plan your refuelling stops accordingly.
+Plan your refueling stops accordingly.

 While Hitting The Road

 - Take a 15-minute break at least every two hours, pop a fizzy drink and recharge – a sharp mind = arriving alive.

 - Invest in a good pair of sunglasses to keep the sun’s glare from impairing your vision.